manjil-saikia/combinatorics.in/about.md

 eyebrow: About
 ---

-This website collects the teaching material for courses run by [Manjil P. Saikia](https://manjilsaikia.in).
+This website collects the teaching material for the combinatorics courses run by [Manjil P. Saikia](https://manjilsaikia.in).
 For more details about my research, please visit [manjilsaikia.in](https://manjilsaikia.in).